eggheads/eggdrop/doc/sphinx_source/modules/mod/channels.rst

     channel add #channel { SETTINGS }
       This command adds a static channel to your bot (it cannot be removed via the partyline- we recommend using the .+chan command on the partyline instead).
 This command will add the channel preconfigured with the specified settings.
 A full list of settings is defined in `Channel Settings`_.

+Channel Settings
+----------------

+There are two types of channl settings: value-based settings (where you configure a setting with a number or string), and enable/disable-based settings (where you turn a setting on or off).
+These settings can be configured via Tcl using the 'channel set' command:

-    channel set <chan> +/-<setting>
+    channel set <chan> <setting>
       This command modifies a specific channel setting for a channel.
 There are many different options for channels which you can define.
-A full list of settings is defined in `Channel Settings`_.
       Some settings are enabled or disabled by a plus or minus in front of them, and others directly take text or integer values.

-Channel Settings
-----------------

 Value-based Channel Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+      chanmode +/-<modes>
+        This setting makes the bot enforce channel modes.
+It will always enforce the +<modes> and remove the -<modes> modes.

       idle-kick 0
         This setting will make the bot check every minute for idle users.
 Set